vertica/VerticaPy/CONTRIBUTING.md

 ### Feature Example

-The vDataFrame is a Python object with several methods.
-Each vDataFrame includes several vColumns which are objects representing the dataset columns.
+The vDataFrame a powerful Python object lies at the heart of VerticaPy. vDataFrames consist of vColumn objects that represent columns in the dataset.

-In the vdataframe.py file, find where the comment '# Methods' is located.
+You can find the vDataFrame's many methods in vdataframe.py under the '# Methods' comment.

 <p align="center">
 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/vdf_file.png' width="60%">